-- 12. Diet, exercise and establishing a regular sleep cycle are all effective treatments for many mental disorders in teenagers. - a. true b. false - 13.
-Anorexia nervosa is very common in teenage girls. - a. true b. false - 14.
-Bipolar Disorder is another name for manic depressive illness. - a. true b. false - 15.
-The panic attacks that occur as part of Panic Disorder usually come "out of the blue". - a. true b. false - 16.
-Obsessions are thoughts that are unwanted and known to be incorrect. - a. true b. false - 17.
-Serotonin is a liver chemical that helps control appetite. - a. true b. false - 18.
-Mental disorders may affect between 15-20 percent of Canadians. - a. true b. false - 19.
-Youth who have Social Anxiety Disorder do not get well with treatment. - a. true b. false - 20.
-Depression affects about 2 percent of people in North America. - a. true b. false - 21.
-A psychiatrist is a medical doctor who specializes in treating people who have a mental illness. - a. true b. false - 22.
-Attention Deficit Hyperactivity Disorder (ADHD) is equally common in boys and girls. - a. true b. false b. false a. true 24.
-Panic Disorder is a type of Anxiety Disorder. a. true b. false 25.
-Medications called "anti-psychotics" are helpful in treating some of the symptoms of Schizophrenia. b. false a. true A delusion is defined as seeing something that is not real.
-26. b. false a. true 27.
-Lack of pleasure, hopelessness and fatigue can all be symptoms of a clinical Depression. b. false a. true 28.
-Nobody with Schizophrenia ever recovers to the point where they can live a positive life. a. true b. false 29.
-People with Mania may experience strange feelings of grandiosity. a. true b. false 30.
-Mental disorders are psychological problems that are often caused by poor nutrition. b. false a. true
+Diet, exercise and establishing a regular sleep cycle are all effective treatments f disorders in teenagers. a. true b. false 13.
+Anorexia nervosa is very common in teenage girls. a. true b. false 14.
+Bipolar Disorder is another name for manic depressive illness. a. true b. false 15.
+The panic attacks that occur as part of Panic Disorder usually come "out of at occur as part of Panic Disorder usually come "out of the blue". a. true b. false 16.
+Obsessions are thou ights that are unwanted and known to be incorrect. a. true b. false 17.
+Serotonin is a liver c hemical that helps control appetite. a. true b. false 18.
+Mental disorders ma y affect between 15-20 percent of Canadians. a. true b. false 19.
+Youth who have Social Anxiety Disorder do not get well with treatment. a. true b. false 20.
+Depression affects a bout 2 percent of people in North America. a. true b. false 21.
+A psychiatrist is a mo edical doctor who specializes in treating people who have a mental illness. a. true b. false 22.
+Attention Deficit Hype eractivity Disorder (ADHD) is equally common in boys and girls. a. true b. false